 1. Standard Questions

-The standard type of closed question is where the number of answers can vary from three to six.
-The answers are listed in alphabetical order if text or statements, and ordered from lowest to highest if numbers.
+The standard type of multiple choice question can vary from three to six answers.
+The text answers are listed in alphabetical order, and numerical answers are ordered from lowest to highest.

 2. Statement Questions

 Then we have a question with two statements.
 This question type is a type of proposition question.
 It is a difficult type of question, both to construct and to respond to.
-You present the participant with 2 statements and the participant then has to select an answer where they connect the statements.
+For best results, it is very important that you create a relationship between statements 1 and 2.

 An example statement question: